wrathtafarian/js-charts/wiki/charts/Lollipop Charts.md

 ##### Customization: 🖌️ Style Directives

- - The `js-color-palette` style directive sets a list of three colors to be used on the chart.
-Each color is assigned to a data series (or data set) in a round robin rotation assignment.
+ - The `js-datalabel-width` style directive sets the width of data labels on the chart.
+Each label will be rendered **25px** wide.
- - The `js-datalabel-font-size` sets a font-size of `14px` for all data labels on the chart.
+ - The `js-datalabel-font-size` sets a font-size of `9px` for all data labels on the chart.
- - The `js-datalabel-font-weight` sets a font-weight of `600` for all data labels on the chart.
- - The `js-datalabel-text-color` sets a foreground color of `white` for all data labels on the chart.
- - The `js-value-bar-series-margin` sets a gap of `10px` between each bar on the chart.

-> 💡 See the [js-chart-examples](https://github.com/wrathtafarian/js-chart-examples/charts/bar%20charts.md) repo for many detailed examples of how to use different types of **bar charts**.
+> 💡 See the [js-chart-examples](https://github.com/wrathtafarian/js-chart-examples/charts/lollipop%20charts.md) repo for many detailed examples of how to use different types of **lollipop charts**.